arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

   objective and the associated data points.
   - `mlSpec`: Describes the desired machine learning task, input features, and the attribute label to be predicted.
+    - `classification`: The classification task.
+      - `targetCollection`: The ArangoDB collection name that contains the prediction label.
+      - `inputFeatures`: The name of the feature to be used as input.
+      - `labelField`: The name of the attribute to be predicted.
   - `graph`: The ArangoDB graph name.
   - `vertexCollections`: Here, you can describe all the vertex collections and the features you would like to include in training.
 You must provide an `x`